pulkomandy/c.vim/README.md

 This script uses the standard colors for highlighting (mainly cType) so you keep all your colorscheme and customizations when you install it.

+**Do not put this file in .vim/syntax**.
+It is not a complete syntax definition for C and C++.
+It only tweaks a few things in the existing syntax.

 How does it look
 ----------------